 I remember being quite proud when I showed him the Sarge.
 Handling it, he said something like “That’s a big beast, isn’t it?”
 It was heavier it was than the Smith he’d carried in the cockpit of his F-4 Phantom II over North Vietnam.

-That’s my father, left, standing next to (then) LtCol Arnim L. “Lum” Brantley, 555th Tac Fighter Squadron Ops Officer, probably at Udorn Royal Thai Air force Base, shortly before Christmas of 1968.
+That’s my father, left, standing next to (then) LtCol Arnim L. “Lum” Brantley, 555th Tac Fighter Squadron Ops Officer, probably at Udorn Royal Thai Air Base, shortly before Christmas of 1968.
 I believe those festive garlands and beer steins were because they both just completed their 100th combat mission over Southeast Asia.
 I surmise it was their hundredth “counter” because in adjacent photos in that album, they were then stripped of their parachute harnesses and survival gear and blasted with a water hose.
 Then three Thai ladies peeled their wet flight suits off of them (right there in front of God and everybody).
-They donned emerald green “party suits” festooned with insignia including “Yankee Air Pirate,” “SA-2 Flight Examiner,” and the coveted “North Vietnam 100 Missions” patch, and were paraded around the flightline on a bomb jammer (loader, used in this situation as the 20th Century USAF equivalent of a triumphal chariot), with much fanfare and revelry.
+They donned emerald green “party suits” festooned with insignia including “Yankee Air Pirate,” “SA-2 Flight Examiner,” and the coveted “North Vietnam 100 Missions” patch, before being paraded around the flightline on a bomb jammer (loader, used in this situation as the 20th Century USAF equivalent of a triumphal chariot), with much fanfare and revelry.
 As the old beer ads used to say,

 “Now, it’s Miller time.”